rsyslog/rsyslog/source/configuration/modules/imptcp.rst

    "integer", "system default", "no", "none"

 Set the file owner for the domain socket.
-The parameter is a numerical ID, which which is used regardless of whether the user actually exists.
+The parameter is a numerical ID, which is used regardless of whether the user actually exists.
 This can be useful if the user mapping is not available to rsyslog during startup.